philippinespire/genetic_div_hamilo/Scripts/Upstream_Analyses/PCA.md

 # PCA code

 Code for calculating eigenvalues & eigenvectors with the program `plink`.
+Run on an HPC cluster (Wahab at ODU) before transferring output files to local computer for downstream analyses and visualization in R.

 ## Install plink